 AgTraIn > About AgTraIn

 Agricultural Transformation by Innovation (AgTraIn) is a three-year world-class Joint Doctoral Programme (180 ECTS).
-AgTraIn is part of the Erasmus Mundus programme initiated by the European Commission to enhance and promote European higher education throughout the world.
+AgTraIn is part of the Erasmus+: Erasmus Mundus programme initiated by the European Commission to enhance and promote European higher education throughout the world.
 The language of the programme is English.
 AgTraIn has a policy of equal opportunities for men and women and people with special needs.

 The AgTraIn Objective and Focus